 Further details can be found in the DN Licence.

 Any over or under recovery of ECN revenue in any year is driven by changes to GDN SOQs relative to the positions assumed at price setting and is not related in the slightest with NTS price setting.

+Cadent confirmed the formula shown above for the Correction Term Kt is the Collected Revenue less Allowed Revenue multiplied by the bank rate “x” an interest rate adjustment (1.5) as specified in the Licence, unless the DN over or under collects more or less than 6% of Allowed Revenue.
+If more, then the interest rate is 3%, otherwise it is 0%.

 GDN: SGN